isc-projects/kea/doc/guide/dhcp4-srv.rst

 may impair the DHCP server's operation.

 In this section we are focusing on the case when the server receives the DHCPINFORM message from the client via a relay.
-According to :ref:`RFC 2131 <https://tools.ietf.org/html/rfc2131>`, the server should unicast the DHCPACK response to the address carried in the "ciaddr" field.
+According to `RFC 2131 <https://tools.ietf.org/html/rfc2131>`__, the server should unicast the DHCPACK response to the address carried in the "ciaddr" field.
 When the UDP socket is in use, the DHCP server relies on the low-level functions of an operating system to build the data link, IP, and UDP